Provisional Law and Second Law on the Coordination of the States with the Reich: German federalism

 Germany long had a federal system of government composed of numerous independent states.
 The German Empire (1871–1918) contained 25 such states.
 Twenty-two were hereditary monarchies consisting of four kingdoms, six grand duchies, five duchies and seven principalities.
 In addition, there were three city-states (Hamburg, Bremen and Lübeck) that were republics.
 All the states also had some sort of representative assembly, with varying degrees of popular representation and authority.
 These ranged from freely elected assemblies which acted as true legislatures in the republics, to representatives of the estates in Mecklenburg.

 Following the German Revolution of 1918–1919 and the abolition of the monarchies, the Weimar Republic (1919–1933) was established.
 After some consolidation, it ultimately consisted of 17 republics, largely styled "free states," each with its own popular assembly.
-Most were named landtag but those in the three city-states were called bürgerschaft (literally, citizenry).
+Most were named Landtag but those in the three city-states were called Bürgerschaft (literally, citizenry).
 All these parliaments were freely elected by universal suffrage and the state governments were responsible to them.
 The states were largely autonomous in terms of internal affairs and had control over matters such as education and public order, including the police and the courts.

 Until 1919, the German municipalities also had far-reaching autonomy.
-This autonomy of both the municipalities as well as the länder, was eroded by the reforms of Finance Minister Matthias Erzberger.
+This autonomy of both the municipalities as well as the Länder, was eroded by the reforms of Finance Minister Matthias Erzberger.
 On 19 August 1919, Erzberger informed the delegates of the National Assembly about his structural reforms:

 "I am confident in my position and I want to make that position clear: The implementation of a unified tax organisation for the Reich will be a step towards the construction of a unitarian national state."

-The states and municipalities lost their financial independence with passage of the Landessteuergesetz (Land Tax Law) of 30 March 1920.
+The states and municipalities lost their financial independence with passage of the Landessteuergesetz (State Tax Law) of 30 March 1920.
 Such moves toward more central government found support among those aspiring to create a unitary state.
 There were some adherents of this policy in most political parties of the time.
 Some, such as the Nazi Party and the Communist Party of Germany (KPD), even advocated an authoritarian government.
 Even some of the bourgeois parties wished to accompany centralization with an increase of power for the Reichspräsident (Reich President).